tomdpb/toms-territory/content/about/about_me.en.md

 I studied music theory and violin at the Music School of Brasília (CEP-EMB) where I completed the basic course in 2015 and carried on to graduate from the Violin, Technical course in 2019.

 I also started studying Physics at the University of Brasília (UnB) in 2018 before moving to Leipzig and studying Physics there at the University of Leipzig (Universität Leipzig).
 Along the way, I realised that Physics was not for me, and I finally switched to study Computing and IT with the Open University where I'm currently studying for a BSc.
 (Honours).

-## Spoken Languages

-I'm very interested in languages.
-I've done some research in many languages and scripting systems just out of curiosity.
-To this day I still remember how I learnt to read the Cyrillic alphabet while I was 14 and was supposed to be studying for a maths exam.
-Although I'd love to properly learn many more, the ones I currently speak are:

-- English (native)
-- Portuguese (native)
-- Italian (fluent)
-- German (approximately C1 level)
-- Spanish (conversational)

-## Programming Languages

-I've got different levels of experience with the following languages, and no, I'm not counting simple "Hello World!" programs!

-- Bash/Shell Scripting
-- C++
-- GDScript
-- Go
-- JavaScript
-- Julia
-- LaTeX
-- Python
-- R
-- Rust
-- SQL
-- TypeScript

 ## Work Experience